neuroailab/tnn/README.md

     You will need to know the sizes of each of the layer activations in your model, rather than letting it be determined by the stride of your conv and pool operations.
 This is because pooling is implemented by looking at the ratio of spatial dimensions from the expected output and from the input to the pooling, and determining the stride from that value.

-    - `T`: The total number of time steps to train or run the model.
-This can be any `T` > shortest path through graph.
-For example, if there is a graph with 6 layers plus a fully connected (FC)-softmax layer, then it would take `T = 8` time steps to have an input image reach the softmax output.
+    - `T_tot`: The total number of time steps to train or run the model.
+This can be any `T_tot` > shortest path through graph.
+For example, if there is a graph with 6 layers plus a fully connected (FC)-softmax layer, then it would take `T_tot = 8` time steps to have an input image reach the softmax output.
 If there is a bypass from layer 1 -> 4, the shortest path from the input to the output layer would take `T = 5` steps (input -> 1 -> 4 -> 5 -> 6 -> FC/softmax).
-Then for this model, `T` can be any value > 5.
+Then for this model, `T_tot` can be any value > 5.
     - `LAYER_SIZES`: Specify the state and output sizes for each layer.
 Layer 0 is for the input image. `state` refers to the output of the convolution or matrix multiplication in FC layers.
 The `output` size is equal to the `state` size if there is no pooling in that layer.
 Otherwise, the `output` size should be the size of the activation after pooling.

       For example, if Layer 1 consists of convolution of stride 1, then pooling of stride 2, and Layer 2 is only convolutional with stride 1, then we would have: